TREASURIES-Yields jump after Fed's Powell offers more inflation tolerance

 By Ross Kerber

-Aug 27 (Reuters) - Longer-term U.S. Treasury yields moved to their highest levels in months on Thursday and steepened the yield curve after Federal Reserve Chairman Jerome Powell outlined an aggressive new strategy to reach the bank's 2% inflation target.
+Aug 27 (Reuters) - Longer-term U.S. Treasury yields climbed to their highest levels in months on Thursday, steepening the yield curve, after Federal Reserve Chairman Jerome Powell announced a new policy framework promoting higher inflation to spur economic recovery and job creation.

-The benchmark 10-year US10YT=RR yield was up 4.6 basis points in morning trading at 0.7325% - its highest since June 23 - after Powell said the U.S. central bank would allow periods of inflation above the 2% level before hiking interest rates.[nL1N2FT0PR]

 Powell "has basically said it's an inflation target in name only, and that brought in sellers," said Tom di Galoma, managing director of Seaport Global Holdings.

-Powell spoke as the Kansas City Fed began its annual economic symposium, an event that is usually held in the mountain resort of Jackson Hole, Wyoming, but is being conducted virtually this year because of the pandemic.

-Powell described the results of the Fed's framework review, an initiative started nearly two years ago through public hearings and research to explore how monetary policy should be adapted for a low interest rate environment. [nL1N2FS265]
+Meanwhile, the U.S. Treasury's $47 billion, seven-year note auction was met with strong demand, resulting in a high yield of 0.519% and a bid-to-cover ratio of 2.47.

+Demand was also good for sizable auctions earlier this week of two- and five-year notes.

-The number of Americans filing new claims for unemployment benefits hovered around 1 million last week, suggesting the labor market recovery was stalling as the COVID-19 pandemic drags on and financial aid from the government dries up.[nL1N2FS1M7]
+On the economic data front, the number of Americans filing new claims for unemployment benefits hovered around 1 million last week, as expected, suggesting the labor market recovery was stalling as the COVID-19 pandemic drags on and financial aid from the government dries up.[nL1N2FS1M7]

+The Commerce Department's revision to second-quarter GDP showed the economy contracted at a 31.7% annual rate during the peak of coronavirus shutdowns, only a bit less dire than its report last month indicating a 32.9% decline.

 Price